MatejKovacic/fido2luks-extended/README.md

 Configuration can be done in `keyscript.sh`.

 **`FIDO2LUKS_DEBUG`**
 Set to `1` to enable technical debug messages.
-Defaults to `0`.
+Defaults to `0` (no debug messages).

 **`FIDO2LUKS_LANG`**
 Set the language for user-facing messages.
 Supported values are `en` (English) and `sl` (Slovenian).
 Defaults to English.

 **`FIDO2LUKS_WAIT_SECONDS`**
 How many seconds to wait for the FIDO2 USB key to appear during initramfs boot.
 Default value is `15` seconds.
+This means that user has 15 seconds to insert FIDO2 USB key during the boot in order to unlock LUKS volume with security USB key.

 **`FIDO2LUKS_TOUCH_SECONDS`**
 How many seconds to wait for user-presence touch confirmation.
 Defaults value is `20` seconds.
 Please note that maximum number of seconds depends on FIDO2 key's firmware, but here you can set lower value.